 Nowadays, most of us have a lot of personal information stored on our phones.
-Whether you use online banking, have your Amazon account linked to your debit card, or even if you just keep personal information like account details, addresses and private contact numbers stored in your emails, your phone is likely filled with sensitive data.
+Whether you use online banking, have your Amazon account linked to your debit card, or even if you just keep personal information like account details, addresses or private contact numbers stored in your emails, your phone is likely filled with sensitive data.

 A pattern may be easier to remember, but it’s also easier for others to watch and remember, or replicate from the fingermarks on your screen.
 Here’s the order of most secure to least secure methods of locking your phone: